samiux/samiux.github.io/rosemary.md

 Rosemary's creator is an experienced white hat hacker, so the cybersecurity solution's design effectively detects and prevents sophisticated cyber threats.
 The Rosemary Intrusion Detection and Prevention System utilizes the malicious hacker's inside knowledge of current and potential malicious hacker tactics.
 And it provides complete transparency and is hassle-free for users.

 Protecting digital assets should be a priority, and Rosemary Intrusion Detection and Prevention System meets this need.
-With this reliable and easy-to-use cybersecurity solution, individuals and small businesses can feel secure knowing that their digital assets are protected, and their data is secured against cyberattacks.
+With this reliable and easy-to-use cybersecurity solution, individuals and small office/home office businesses can feel secure knowing that their digital assets are protected, and their data is secured against cyberattacks.

 In summary, Rosemary Intrusion Detection and Prevention System is an effective, user-friendly, and accessible cybersecurity solution that can cater to the varying security needs of individuals and small office/home office businesses.